Korea's Next Top Model season 5

 Korea's Next Top Model: Guys & Girls, is the final season of the Korean reality television show in which a number of women and men compete for the title of Korea's Next Top Model and a chance to start their career in the modelling industry.
 This is also the first season to feature male contestants.

 This season featured sixteen contestants in its final cast.
-The prizes for this season included: A cash prize of 100,000,000 Korean won, a cover shoot and editorial in W Magazine Korea, a modelling contract with ESteem Entertainment and additional benefits for the winner of the season.
+The prizes for this season included: A cash prize of 100,000,000 South Korean won, a cover shoot and editorial in W Magazine Korea, a modelling contract with ESteem Entertainment and additional benefits for the winner of the season.

 The international destination for the season was Toronto, Ontario, Canada.
 The winner of the competition was 23-year-old Hwang Kibbeum.